everx-labs/sdk-samples/examples/listen-and-decode/README.md

 # NodeJS SDK Hello example

 In this example we demonstrate:
-- How to subscribe for realtime changes related to specific account.
+- How to subscribe for realtime changes related to a specific account.
-- How to decode messages related to ABI compliant account.
+- How to decode events and other messages related to this account.

 ## Prerequisite